 Written by Jessica Jordan

 Car seats vary widely in the number of years they can be used after their production date.
-Some car seats expire after only 6 years, whereas some newer models expire 10 years after their manufacturing date.
+Some car seats expire after only 6 years, whereas some of the best-rated convertible car seats newer models expire 10 years after their manufacturing date.
 Because these vary so much, and the labels or imprints can be so hard to find, we've developed this car seat expiration guide to make your life a little easier!

 While we've done our best to ensure the accuracy of this list, always be sure to check your own car seat's expiration date before relying solely on information you read online!